inmanta/inmanta-core/docs/developers/auth.rst

 The server searches for configuration sections that start with ``auth_jwt_``, after the last _ an id has to be present.
 This section expects the following keys:

 - algorithm: The algorithm used for this key.
-Currently only HS265 is supported.
+Currently only HS256 and RS256 is supported.
 - sign: Whether the server can use this key to sign JWT it issues.
 Only one section may have this set to true.
 - client_types: The client types from the urn:inmanta:ct claim that can be valided and/or signed with this key
 - key: The secret key used by symmetric algorithms such as HS256.
 Generate the key with a secure prng with minimal length equal